December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 How to Calculate Your Potential SEO Return on Investment

-Imagine a local photographer targeting a keyword with 15,000 monthly searches.
+Example: a local photographer targets a keyword with 15,000 monthly searches.
 Capturing 3% of that traffic equals 450 visitors.
-If the site converts at 2%, that’s nine customers.
+At a 2% conversion rate, that’s nine customers.
 If average customer value is $400, that’s $3,600 in new monthly revenue.
 Those simple numbers show how SEO can pay for itself over time.

 For more detailed, data-driven estimates, use the Digital Business Valuation Tool or the Business Valuation Estimator to plug in your own values and forecast outcomes.

 Timeline and Expectations